Lucevar/mw-immersion-mods/balance.md

 # Ownership
 * [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros
 This mod attempts to fix the most glaring exploits and balance issues in the game in the most sensible way.
-It's supposed to be an addendum to other great balance mod like Mort's rebalances.
-Commonly Used Containers Nerfed, Container Ownership and Rarer Scrap Metal by Half11 have been incorporated into this mod.
+Adds guards to prevent level 1 characters walking away with easy loot, fixes badly designed enchantments, equipment values have been made much more sensible, etc.
+**Install note:** Load very early.
+Specifically, before Ownership Overhaul and MDMD.
 * [**Ownership Overhaul**](https://www.nexusmods.com/morrowind/mods/48051) by Necrolesian
 This mod assigns ownership to the many, many items and containers in Morrowind that rightly should be owned but weren't, and otherwise cleans up and adjusts item ownership.
 **Compatibility Note:** Needs to have the Solstheim changes removed or patched to be compatible with HotV Solstheim.